BICH 464: Bacteriophage Genomics – 3 credit hours

 This annotated genome record will be deposited into GenBank at NCBI and serve as a central element in a final paper that will be submitted in lieu of a final exam.
 These phage genomes will also serve as the basis for future peer-reviewed publications, and students will be listed as co-authors papers that contain their genomes.

 The central concept for BICH 464 is that if a student gets “ownership” of a novel genome, instead of a cookbook exercise, that sense of ownership will be a source of motivation and drive that will greatly enhance the learning process (as well as generate a scientific work-product!).
 Bacteriophages, which are simply the viruses of bacteria, were chosen as the organisms of choice for the simple reason that they have relatively small genomes, typically on the order of 100,000 base pairs of DNA or ~100 genes.
-That may sound like a lot, but it is an order of magnitude less than a typical bacterial genome, and 2-3 orders less than a typical eukaryotic genome, both of which would be just too large for a student to handle, especially in one semester.
+That may sound like a lot, but it is about two orders of magnitude less than a typical bacterial genome, and 10,000-fold less than a typical eukaryotic genome, both of which would be just too large for a student to handle, especially in one semester.
 Also, we know each phage genome has to have genes for things like the viral capsid, tail, DNA packaging and host lysis, which makes it a bit easier to assign gene function.
 In any case, the system has worked well for a long time.

 Course Content

 So what actually happens in the course, and what would you be expected to do?
-The course has three phases; lecture, lecture/computer lab, and finalizing the genome.
+The course has three major phases: lecture, lecture/computer lab, and finalizing the genome.
 During the first phase, the classroom sessions are dedicated to an intensive survey of basic bacteriophage biology.
 You will learn what phages are and how they work at the molecular level.
 The second phase starts when you get assigned your new phage genome.
 At that point, time is divided between lectures on phage biology and computer sessions devoted to genome annotation and learning bioinformatics methods and tools.
 In the third phase, sessions are increasingly dedicated to the computer instruction and workshops focused on actual issues arising during the annotation of your particular genome, culminating in the completion of your annotation project and your final paper.

 Interested?